hyeonjo00/hyeonjo-website/README.md

 ## About

-I build practical software products that turn ideas into usable, deployable systems.
+I build practical software products from idea to working system.

-My work spans frontend applications, AI-powered products, developer tools, browser extensions, desktop software, and low-level systems.
-I care about clean UX, reliable architecture, fast iteration, and shipping projects that feel complete enough to be used in the real world.
+My work spans AI SaaS products, full-stack web applications, backend pipelines, browser extensions, desktop software, and low-level systems.
+I care about polished UX, reliable architecture, clear product thinking, and shipping projects that feel complete enough to be used in the real world.

-Recently, I have been working with Next.js, TypeScript, OpenAI API, Claude, JavaFX, Chrome Extension, Prisma, PostgreSQL, C, and Java.
+Recently, I have been building with Next.js, TypeScript, Prisma, PostgreSQL, Redis, BullMQ, OpenAI API, Claude, JavaFX, Chrome Extensions, C, and Java.

 ---